 The current composition of the Board is presented on the company website.
 The Board members’ expertise is also presented.
-In 2016, the Board of Directors had 7 meetings.
-Average participation at the meetings has been 94 %.
-Two board member has in total been absent from two meetings.
+In 2017, the Board of Directors had 9 meetings.
+Average participation at the meetings has been 98 %.
+One board member has in total been absent from one meeting.

 Board members’ shareholdings are presented in Note 9 to the consolidated accounts.
 Board members are encouraged to invest in the company’s shares.
 The Board members represent a combination of expertise and experience from finance, industry and organizations.